-Just as fossil fuels drove the industrial revolution, data provides the fuel for the information economy and so many modern technical innovations.
+Just as fossil fuels drove the industrial revolution, data provides the fuel for the information economy and so many modern technological innovations.
 Data is everywhere but, just as with oil, it is of little use until it is moved from its source to be processed.
 Without the right pipeline and a distribution network, the true value of the resource cannot be unlocked.
 While the pipeline may often be overlooked or underappreciated, it is a vital part of the larger system.
 In vehicle electronics, the pipeline’s part is played by robust, reliable data networks.

-Since the introduction of networking into automotive systems, the volume of data travelling across these networks has skyrocketed.
+Since the introduction of networking into automotive systems, the volume of data traveling across these networks has skyrocketed.
 Driver assistance systems bring ever higher levels of comfort and safety.
 In-vehicle entertainment begins to rival the cinema experience.
 These and many other local and remote features and services bring immense quantities of data into the computers we formerly knew as cars.

 To cope with this traffic, suitable infrastructure is required.
 Traditionally, vehicles have hosted several different types of networks, some of which cannot be easily replaced.
 For both commercial and technical reasons, some legacy systems will remain in new vehicle designs far into the future.
 However, even decades ago, there was a strong push to replace existing proprietary and standards-based protocols with a single, new protocol: CAN.
 Since then, CAN has become ubiquitous in automotive systems, but a new crop of other protocols has grown up to fill specific needs, and the reality in today’s vehicles is again a mix of network protocols, from LIN, CAN, and CAN FD to FlexRay, MOST, and more.